-Potential Impact Level of Significance Guidelines that Result in a Less-Than-Significant Impact or affecting the parks; pedestrian and bicycle trails connecting the parks to the surrounding communities; and safe SR I pedestrian crossings.
+Potential Impact Level of Significance Guidelines that Result in a Less-Than-Significant Impact participating in planning traffic circulation, intersection, pedestrian, and bicycle improvements serving or affecting the parks; pedestrian and bicycle trails connecting the parks to the surrounding communities; and safe SR I pedestrian crossings.
 UPLAND RESERVE ZONE Guideline 1.2 Reconfigure the entrance area to allow for improved multimodal transport drop-off/pick-up operations, traffic and pedestrian safety, integrated entrance intersection with the A.M.
-Allan Ranch (south Zone, and fee collection.
-Improve walk-in entry management and access control, along with enhanced non-motor vehicle circulation (e.g., multi-purpose trails, intern shuttle), to improve the visitor experience for pedestrians, bicyclists, and mobility-limited users.
+Allan Ranch (south) Zone, and fee collection.
+Improve walk-in entry management and access control, along with enhanced non-motor vehicle circulation (e.g., multi-purpose trails, interna shuttle), to improve the visitor experience for pedestrians, bicyclists, and mobility-limited users.
 Design the main entrance to create opportunities for safe and convenient drop-off/pick-up facilities, walk-in visitors, bike-in visitors, and a transit/shuttle stop, while also providing convenient vehicle accommodations (e.g., accessible parking at trailhead locations, shuttle for mobility-restricted visitors).
 UPLAND RESERVE ZONE Guideline 1.3 If visitor parking is developed in the A.M.
-Allan Ranch (south) Zone that generates walk-in visitors to the Reserve, desig the entrance area to safely accommodate pedestrians moving across SR I into and out of the Reserve.
-Conduct a feasibility and design study of SR I crossing concepts for pedestrians from the Inland Area, if Reserve-serving parking is developed.
+Allan Ranch (south) Zone that generates walk-in visitors to the Reserve, design the entrance area to safely accommodate pedestrians moving across SR I into and out of the Reserve.
+Conduct a feasibility and design study of SR I crossing concepts for pedestrians from the Point Lobos Ranch Property, if Reserve-serving parking is developed.